WebKit/explainers/model/README.md

 adds the `autoplay` HTML attribute if absent.
 * `interactive`: read-write boolean indicating whether the model can be interacted with.
 Setting this property to `false` removes the `interactive` HTML attribute if present, while setting it to `true` adds the `interactive` HTML attribute if absent.
+An interactive model will provide some default behaviour that allows the user to transform the virtual camera around the model, such as by clicking and dragging.
 * `loading`: behaves in the same manner as the
 [`img` attribute of the same name](https://html.spec.whatwg.org/multipage/embedded-content.html#attr-img-loading).